Thorbijoern/VeloZack_Documentation/README.rst

 VeloZack_Documentation
 ======================

-Documentation for the easy and modular "VeloZack" bike trailer by Moritz Müller &amp; Felix Ohnesorge - **Work in Progress**
+Documentation for the easy and modular "VeloZack" bike trailer by Moritz Müller & Felix Ohnesorge - **Work in Progress**

 |Creative Commons License|